HonorHealth Complete Care FAQs

 Q: What are the hours for HonorHealth Complete Care?

-A: Our urgent care is open from 7 a.m. to 9 p.m., seven days a week.
+A: Urgent care services and billing are available from 7 a.m. to 9 p.m., seven days a week.
 No appointments are required.
 Walk-ins only.

 Our full-service emergency room is open 24 hours a day, seven days a week.